Slackadays/Chata/README.md

 **We're all in this journey together!**

+# Motivation 🎸

+I think ba**chata** music, especially the guitar part, is the coolest thing ever.
+If you don't know what that is, do an internet search for the band featured on my GitHub profile and you'll find out.
+(Hint: Aventura is awesome!)

+To make the "classic" ba**chata** guitar sound, you need four audio effects: high-pass EQ, compression, 20ms-delay stereo chorus, and reverb, in that order.
+Unfortunately, unless you want to lug around a bunch of heavy guitar pedals, a laptop, or a vintage Ibanez PT-4 from the 1990s, a DSP "multi-effects processor" is the only practical option.
+Also unfortunately, researching how these DSP things work revealed how sorry of a state the professional audio industry is regarding free and open-source software.

+So, why not just make the solution?

 # The Competition 🥇

 There's already a similar thing called [SOUL](https://github.com/soul-lang/SOUL), or SOUnd Language.
 SOUL doesn't even come close to Chata: